myseq/Lab21/README.md

 # Lab21 (README.md)
-Lab21 is a serie of tutorials created for learning different technologies :technologist:.
+Lab21 is a series of tutorials created for learning different technologies :technologist:.

 Lab21 is mostly developed with  _**DevOps**_ model in mind.
 Each of the tutorial comes with `README.md`, and anyone can easily follow along.